Thedegreeisalie/Thedegreeisalie.github.io/homework/hw2/task3.md

-# Task 2:
+# Task 3:
- Task: Implement a method/routine that computes and returns the absolute error in the approximation of a number x by another number y.
-Also create an entry for the method in your software manual.
+Task: Implement a method/routine that computes and returns the relative error in the approximation of a number x by another number y.
+Also create an entry for the method in your software manual
 # Proof

 **Routine Name:**          relError